-The Environmental Service team work to provide easily accessible, reliable and efficient waste and recycling services.
-This includes the strategic development of the service, reviewing street cleansing regimes and investigating complaints and antisocial behaviour such as fly tipping
+The Environmental Projects team work to provide an accessible, reliable and efficient waste and recycling services.
+This includes the strategic development of the service, reviewing street cleansing regimes, investigating complaints and antisocial behaviour such as fly tipping

 The Neighbourhood Services team work with partners, residents and communities to create stronger communities and a greener city.
 This includes working with residents to develop improved parks and open spaces.
-The team listens to residents and works with them to improve services for example through identifying problem areas for intensive clearing and cleaning.
+The team listen to residents and works to improve services for example, through identifying problem areas for intensive cleansing.
 In addition, they work with the community to take a more active role in developing their local area and having a voice.